MatMasIt/notesArchive/latest/Inglese/2021/marzo/lunedì_15/Compiti di Inglese 15 03 2021.md

 > Get used to + (-ing) -> abituarsi a
 >
 > used to + base form -> ero solito (past habits)

+---

+19/03/2020 09:19

+fond of, into, keen on

+I'd rather I didn't play the match tonight

+unreal past